-If a competency model is only used for development, then some people start to ask the question "what's the point of improvement if it never has any impact on pay, promotion, or bonuses."
-On the other hand, if the competency model is only evaluative, people do whatever they can to game the system.
+If a competency model is only used for development, some people start to ask the question "What's the point of improvement if it never has any impact on pay, promotion, or bonuses?"
+If the competency model is only evaluative, people do whatever they can to game the system.
 A competency model that is extremely evaluative makes people assume that if they are ineffective at a competency, there is no hope.
 They have failed the test.
 Having a strong development focus that is backed up with evidence-showing that people can in fact improve-provides hope and gives people a way to move forward in their career.
 When people in the organization see others being promoted who are highly effective at competencies in the model, they then see the payoff for development.

-We have found that by utilizing the strength-building approach and our new development technology of non-linear development, significant improvement can be achieved.
+We have found that by utilizing the strength-building approach and our unique development technology of non-linear development, significant improvement can be achieved.
 In one case study we looked at 80 leaders from a large financial services company.
-Data was collected on leadership competencies in a pre-test.
+Data was collected on leadership competencies in a pre-survey.
 Each participant attended a workshop where they were given instruction on the strength-building approach and insights for selecting a developmental issue to improve.
 Each person completed an action plan which was shared with their manager.
-After two years, a follow-up post survey was conducted.
-The graph below shows the significant level of improvement for the group.
+After two years, a follow-up post-survey was conducted.
+Figure 2 shows the significant level of improvement for the group.

 The overall leadership effectiveness ratings on the pre-post data was highly significant for this group of 80 leaders.
-The key to this successful change started with valid, reliable data from the 360 assessment.
-But just as critical was the encouragement leaders received for creating an action plan.
-Continued follow up on the progress of each person was also important.
+The key to this successful change started with valid, reliable data from the 360-degree assessment.
+But just as critical was the encouragement leaders received 360-degree assessment results and "9 box placement data."
+9 box placement data is a rating that looks at high, medium, and low ratings of performance and potential.
+A high rating would indicate high performance and high potential.
+The rating typically shows a consensus for creating an action plan, as well as continued follow-up on the progress of each person.